5argon/arkham-starter/sveltekit/src/lib/md/campaign-reference.md

 This section tells you some campaign-wide information.
 For example, all the Core Set encounter sets used throughout the campaign.
 It maybe useful in some organization scheme, maybe you want to move all the relevant core encounters to near the campaign encounter sets while the campaign is on-going.

+## Encounter Set Sorting

+Check "Advanced Features" to see this settings.
+Throughout the interface, encounter sets are first grouped by scenario-exclusive (blue), return to (green), core set (red), and campaign sets (black).
+This grouping cannot be changed, but you can change the sorting inside each group :

+- **Default** : In the Matrix tab, they are sorted by how early they are introduced in the campaign.
+Therefore the sets that are used in the first few scenarios of the campaign are sorted to the left.
+In the Scenarios and Transitions tab, they are sorted in arbitrary order programmed for each scenario.
+- **Frequency** : Sets that are re-used more times throughout the campaign are grouped to the left.
+Sets that are only used a few times are grouped to the right.
+If you also order your dividers according to this, it may optimize the distance traveled between dividers when you are setting up the game.
+- **Alphabetical** : Sort the sets everywhere from the name (A to Z).

 # Matrix Tab

 This emulates the classic Google Sheet layout invented by the community.
 An overview matrix like this has sparseness that let you see the whole picture.
 However, when reading only a scenario you are interested in, maybe using Scenarios Tab is more to-the-point.

+You can also click on the scenario's name on the first column to jump to a Scenario Tab, with that scenario selected for you.

 # Scenarios Tab

-The smallest unit of a campaign are scenarios.
-By selecting one, you will see a minimal presentation of scenario setup what are needed to play.
+By selecting a scenario, you will see a minimal presentation of scenario setup what are needed to play.

 The "Set aside" section indicates that you should not shuffle these sets together just yet.
 Scenario setup tells you what to do, or maybe they come into play in the middle of scenario.